 - 1. Two multiple choice exams will be given one during week 8 and the other during examination week.
 Each counts for 25% of the final grade in the course.
 Students must achieve a 50% average between the midterm and final exam in order to pass the course. - 2.
 Skill testing week is noted on the schedule.
 Students will be tested on sterile dressing change.
 Testing will be graded satisfactory/unsatisfactory according to criteria on a checklist that students will see prior to the test.
 If the first demonstration is satisfactory the student is awarded 30%.
 One opportunity to retake this test will be offered.
-If the second demonstration is satisfactory the student is awarded 15%.
-If neither the first nor second demonstration is satisfactory the student will receive 0%.
+If the second demonstration is satisfactory the student will receive 0%.